 Training is available at many regional vocational technical schools (RVTS) and community colleges.
 It may be offered by employers and usually consists of at least 100 hours of lectures, demonstrations, and supervised clinical practice.

-In Connecticut, Nurse Aides must be certified and registered on the Connecticut nurse aide registry.
+In Connecticut, Nurse Assistants must be certified and registered on the Connecticut nurse aide registry.
+Please visit the State of Connecticut Department of Public Health website for more information.

 Connecticut Department of Public Health